Bayesian Social Influence in the Online Realm: Experiment I

-For the experiments, we picked fourteen diverse videos from YouTube.
-We judged diversity by the ratio of thumbs up and thumbs down.
-We aimed to cover different possible ratios of thumbs up and thumbs down (see Table~\ref{tab:videostats}).
-We chose videos that have a public appeal but are not very popular, namely have from $100,000$ to $2$ million views, more than 50 comments, and over 100 thumbs (at the moment of data collection).
-We did that because we wanted to evaluate videos that the participants of our experiment have not seen before.
-Since we do not create any artificial comments and use only the original comments to manipulate the social feedback, we picked only videos that have both positive and negative comments.
-The links to the original videos and the numbers of each of the comment types, thumbs, and views for each of the videos are listed in Table~\ref{tab:videostats}.
-The videos were chosen so that they do not promote violence or abuse.
-During the experiment each participant was shown $7$ videos in a random order.
-The experimental condition for the social feedback for each video was also assigned randomly out of $7$ possible conditions (see \textit{Experimental and control conditions} for an explanation of the experimental conditions).
+For the experiments, we picked four videos from YouTube and four videos from Vimeo.
+To avoid videos that subjects have seen before, we chose videos that have a public appeal but are not very popular, namely have from $20,000$ to $1$ million views, more than 15 comments (including some positive and negative ones), and over 15 thumbs.
+The links to the original videos and the numbers of comments, thumbs, and views for each of the videos are listed in Table~\ref{tab:pre-videostats}.
+The average duration of videos is $104$ seconds.
+During the experiment each participant is shown all eight videos in a random order, each of them under a different experimental condition, chosen in a round-robin fashion from: the control condition, two strongly modified conditions, two mild conditions, two weak conditions, and four partial manipulations.
+We describe the experimental conditions below.